Online Updating Huber Robust Regression for Big Data Streams: Numerical Studies

-(1) For heavy-tailed, heterogeneous cases or random error with outliers, the estimation error of Huber family(OHR, DC-HR, UHR) is much smaller than that of Linear Regression family(OLS, RLS), demonstrating Huber algorithms are more robust than Linear Regression algorithms.
+(1) For heavy-tailed, heterogeneous error and random error with outliers cases, the estimation error of Huber family(OHR, DC-HR, UHR) is much smaller than that of Linear Regression family(OLS, RLS), demonstrating Huber algorithms are more robust than Linear Regression algorithms.

-(2) When random error is distributed in case 1 $\sim$ case 5, our UHR has very close estimation error with OHR.
+(2) When random error is distributed in case 1 $\sim$ case 4, our UHR has very close estimation errors with OHR.
 This verifies that Online Updating estimator $\widehat{\bm{\theta}}_{N_b}^{uhr}$ are asymptotic equivalent with Oracle Huber estimator from experiment perspective.

 (3) When random error is distributed in case 6, i.e. Cauchy distribution, we can find Linear Regression algorithms are invalid with such big $MSE$ and $MAE$, while Huber algorithms are still performing well.
-It is worth mentioning that distributed algorithm DC-HR and UHR even have obvious estimation improvement than Oracle Huber estimator.
-This phenomenon may be related with characteristics of Cauchy distribution that variance does not exist.
-Due to the high volatility of data, using whole dataset may not come with the best estimating efficiency.
-On the contrary, subsets with smaller size may perform better.
+It is worth mentioning that distributed algorithms DC-HR and UHR even have obvious estimation improvements compared with Oracle Huber estimator.
+This phenomenon may be related to characteristics of Cauchy distribution that variance does not exist.
+Due to the high volatility of data, using the whole dataset may not come with the best estimating efficiency, while subsets with smaller sizes may perform better.

-(4) Comparing two distributed Huber algorithms, we can find that in most cases, UHR has smaller estimation error than DC-HR, which attests that Online Updating algorithm may have a better performance than divide-and-conquer.
-Even though DC-HR can perform better than UHR in some cases, we still prefer UHR due to the wider range of application of Online Updating in big data streams.
+(4) By comparing two distributed Huber algorithms, we find that in most cases, UHR has smaller estimation errors than DC-HR, which attests that Online Updating algorithm has a better performance than divide-and-conquer.
+Even though DC-HR can perform better than UHR in some cases, we still prefer UHR due to the wider range of applications for online updating in big data streams.